Generic Name: olopatadine (oh-loe-pa-TA-deen)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Patanol drops may be harmful if swallowed.Proper storage of Patanol drops:

-Store Patanol drops between 39 and 77 degrees F (4 and 25 degrees C) in a tightly closed container.
+Store Patanol drops between 39 and 77 degrees F (4 and 25 degrees C).
+Keep tightly closed when not using it.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Patanol drops out of the reach of children and away from pets.

 - If you have any questions about Patanol drops, please talk with your doctor, pharmacist, or other health care provider.

-- Patanol drops is to be used only by the patient for whom it is prescribed.
+- Patanol drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.